jwds1978/jwds1978.github.io/_posts/2017-03-13-advertising-network.md

 </p>
 <!-- excerptBreak -->
 <p>
-  While I'd considered AdSense, I've opted for <a href="{{ site.uri.shortURL }}/Anonymous-Ads" rel="external" target="_blank" title="Anonymous Ads">Anonymous
+  While I'd considered AdSense, I've opted for <a href="https://a-ads.com" rel="external nofollow" target="_blank" title="Anonymous Ads">Anonymous Ads</a>
-  Ads</a> instead.&nbsp; I like their network model, in as much as, it's extremely easy to get setup and they payout in Bitcoin.&nbsp; Google doesn't support
-  Bitcoin payments&hellip;&nbsp; Something which is unlikely to change in the foreseeable future.
+  instead.&nbsp; I like their network model, in as much as, it's extremely easy to get setup and they payout in Bitcoin.&nbsp; Google doesn't support Bitcoin payments&hellip;&nbsp; Something which is unlikely to change in the foreseeable future.
 </p>
 <p>
-  While I can't explicitly tell you to click on the ad(s), nor would I ever do so, I would suggest that you feel free to click on any ad(s) which happen to tickle your fancy.&nbsp; Should you be looking for an ad network and/or revenue source for your own Web site(s), and/or be wanting to advertise your own thing(s), be sure to checkout <a href="{{ site.uri.shortURL }}/Anonymous-Ads" rel="external" target="_blank" title="Anonymous Ads">Anonymous Ads</a> for yourself.
+  While I can't explicitly tell you to click on the ad(s), nor would I ever do so, I would suggest that you feel free to click on any ad(s) which happen to tickle your fancy.&nbsp; Should you be looking for an ad network and/or revenue source for your own Web site(s), and/or be wanting to advertise your own thing(s), be sure to checkout <a href="https://a-ads.com" rel="external nofollow" target="_blank" title="Anonymous Ads">Anonymous Ads</a> for yourself.
 </p>